zhangshi0512/SlideSpeak/README.md

       ```

 4.  **Ollama Models**:
-    - PresentSmart uses the `qwen2.5:7b` and `erwan2/DeepSeek-Janus-Pro-7B` Ollama models.
+    - SlideSpeak uses the `qwen2.5:7b` Ollama models.
 You need to pull these models from Ollama.
     - Run the following commands in your terminal:
       ```bash
       ollama pull qwen2.5:7b
-      ollama pull erwan2/DeepSeek-Janus-Pro-7B
       ```

 ## Installation